You don't currently have any items in your cart.

 London: Fourth Estate.
 First English edition, 2000.

-This comprehensive volume of fifteen hundred+ letters, written between 1875-1900: from Oxford, London, America, prison, Paris, Berneval, Naples, was published on the centenary of Oscar Wilde's death.
+Fifteen hundred+ letters, written between 1875-1900: from Oxford, London, America, prison, Paris, Berneval, Naples, published on the centenary of Oscar Wilde's death; edited by Martin Holland and Rupert Hart-Davis, a complete world.

 Fine in dustwrapper.